 #2 Reduce Sugar and Refined Grains

 Sugar can be hidden in a lot different names.
-Read the ingredient labels!
+Read the ingredient labels and look for sugars under the following names!

 - corn syrup, rice syrup, golden syrup, malt syrup